pybuilder/pybuilder.github.io/releasenotes/index.md

 ## Version 0.10.42
 * detect teamcity environment automatically

-    If the variable TEAMCITY_VERSION is set, teamcity output will be generated automatically.
+    If the environment variable TEAMCITY_VERSION is set, teamcity output will be generated automatically.
 It can still be forced with the project property "teamcity_output", and setting both the property and the environment variable will also result in teamcity specific output being